Ian12467/alx-pre_course/README.md

-this project is about git
+How to be up to date in git